 Motion transfer control is a detail to think about if you or your partner is a light sleeper and the other tends to toss and turn quite a bit.
 If the bed can deaden motion, you’re far less likely to have one of you getting jostled awake.

 All-foam beds tend to have underwhelming edge support.
-And if you’re a couple with a smaller bed, like a full or a queen, you want decent edge support so that no one feels like they’re falling off the bed when they get close to the outer couple of inches.
+And if you’re a couple with a smaller bed, like a full or a twin XL, you want decent edge support so that no one feels like they’re falling off the bed when they get close to the outer couple of inches.